The Four Main Methods of Buying Real Estate

-As a prospective buyer, you can submit an offer through your real estate agent to the owner and potentially negotiate the price.
+As a prospective buyer, you can submit an offer through the properties real estate agent to the owner and potentially negotiate the price.

 Once the offer has been accepted by the owner, there is a cooling off period.
 This is where certain conditions must be met in order for the sale to go through, such as obtaining finance or a sound home inspection.